NoComment1105/MobSpecificEnchants/README.md

 * Wither Waster Enchant
   * Does 3.2 times damage to Withers and Wither Skeleton
   * Can only be obtained from trading and treasure
+* Fly Swatter
+  * Does 2.5 times damage to flying mobs
+* Icy Edge
+  * Applies Slowness to mobs.
+(Will eventually be updated to actually do freezing)
+  * Applies both Slowness and Weakness to nether mobs, because cold bad to them 🥶
+  * Does more damage to Nether mobs, again because cold bad.
+The extra damage is the level of enchantment you have (So 2 extra if you have icy edge 2)

 ### The Developers